dpretet/svut/README.md

 Two functions follow, `setup()` and `teardown()`.
 Use them to configure the environment of the testcases:
-- setup() is called before each testcase execution
+- `setup()` is called before each testcase execution
-- teandown() after each testcase execution
+- `teardown()` is called after each testcase execution

-A testcase is enclosed between to specific defines:
+A testcase is enclosed between two specific defines:

 ```verilog
 `UNIT_TEST("TESTNAME")